pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 #### Aren't vacancies just noise?

 Another complaint is that vacancy numbers are just too noisy to be helpful.
-But the US vacancy and unemployment rates are [strongly negatively correlated](https://www.brookings.edu/interactive/historical-comparison-of-vacancy-and-unemployment-rates-and-full-employment-rate-of-unemployment-feru/?r=1788407&b=1), tracing [a hyperbolic Beveridge curve](/13a.png).
+But the US vacancy and unemployment rates are strongly [negatively correlated](https://www.brookings.edu/interactive/historical-comparison-of-vacancy-and-unemployment-rates-and-full-employment-rate-of-unemployment-feru/?r=1788407&b=1), moving along a downward-sloping Beveridge curve.
 The Beveridge curve is one of the most robust macro relationships—how would it arise if vacancy numbers were just noise?

 Given that unemployment and vacancies come from two entirely different sources—a firm survey (JOLTS) and a household survey (CPS)—it is striking that they comove so closely.
 Furthermore, the information conveyed by vacancies is consistent with other measures of the state of the US labor market.
 [Labor market tightness](/13c.png)—which is the ratio of the vacancy rate and unemployment rate—indicates that the US labor market has been inefficiently tight only on four occasions: during World War 2, the Korean War, the Vietnam War, and the coronavirus pandemic.
-An [analysis of 25 million newspaper article]https://www.matteoiacoviello.com/research_files/SHORTAGE_PAPER.pdf) by Caldara, Iacovello, and Yu identifies these same periods as marked by severe labor shortages.
-So our vacancy measure matches well with broader indicators of labor market strain and the public's experience.
+An analysis of [25 million newspaper articles](https://www.matteoiacoviello.com/research_files/SHORTAGE_PAPER.pdf) by Caldara, Iacovello, and Yu identifies the same periods as marked by severe labor shortages.
+So our vacancy measure matches well with broader indicators of labor market tightness and the public's experience.

 #### Why are fake vacancies an issue now?

 Firms have been posting vacancies for a century at least, so why do vacancies only appear fake now?
 The reason is that in 2022–2024, the labor market was exceptionally tight: the tightest it had been since the end of World War 2.
 Such exceptional tightness means that vacancies are filled at the slowest rate in the postwar period.
-Indeed, in a tight market, job seekers find jobs at a high rate, but [firms fill vacancies at a slow rate](https://youtu.be/t58mkFJ2Zlo)—as [predicted by matching models](https://youtu.be/TQ_fAN7rd6Q).
+Indeed, in a tight market, job seekers find jobs at a high rate, but firms fill vacancies [at a slow rate](https://youtu.be/t58mkFJ2Zlo)—as predicted by [matching models](https://youtu.be/TQ_fAN7rd6Q).

 Because vacancies are filled at such slow rate, the number of vacancies posted for one actual position has exploded—reinforcing the impression of fake vacancies.
 But this was expected: this is exactly what matching models predict.
 Firms post several vacancies per position because they realize that the yield of each vacancy is low.